 "There are some methods that we will look into.
-As far as my ministry is concerned, we are ready," he
+As far as my ministry is concerned, we are ready," he added.

-Asked on the progress of the Monopoly Review Committee, Saifuddin said the process is ongoing with scheduled meetings chaired by the Economic Affairs Ministry.
+Asked on the progress of the Monopoly Review Committee, Saifuddin said the process is still ongoing with scheduled meetings chaired by the Ministry of Economic Affairs.